jro31/jethro-codes/_articles/projects/blocks-falling.md

 Now that we know what the two arguments we're passing-in represent, it's a little easier to make sense of what's going on here.

 `currentGrid` is our current game board, so in the first `if` check, we run `Object.keys(currentGrid[0])`.
-This simple returns us the keys from the top row of our game board.
+This simply returns us the keys from the top row of our game board.

 These keys are the same on all rows of the game board, and will almost certainly never change, so we could instead just replace `Object.keys(currentGrid[0])` with `['1', '2', '3', '4', '5', '6', '7', '8', '9', '10']` and it would work just the same way.
 But just in case I one day, in my infinite wisdom decide...
 I think the game board needs to have 11 columns, then we're fetching the keys for the top row programatically, so it won't cause any issue.